56- Surat Alwaqi'ah/Tafseer

 Simplified interpretation:

 Surat Alwaqi'ah deals with the day of resurrection; describing the attributes of Paradise and its inhabitants, namely the Forerunners and the Companions of the Right, as well as the attributes of Hellfire and its inhabitants, who are the Companions of the Left.
 Masruq said: Whoever wishes to know the news of the ancient and later generations, the news of the people of Paradise and the people of Hell, and the news of the people of this world and the Hereafter, Let him recite Surat Alwaqi'ah.
-And as narrated by Abu Ishaq from Ikrimmah: "Abu Bakr, May Allah be pleased with Him, said O Messenger of Allah!
+And as narrated by Abu Ishaq from Ikrimah: "Abu Bakr, May Allah be pleased with Him, said O Messenger of Allah!
 You have become gray, He (PBUH) said I have gone gray from Hud, Alwaqi'ah, Almursalaat, Amma yatasa'lun (Alnab'), and Iza alshamsu kauwweratt (Alltakwir) (Jami' Altirmidhi 3297).

-Allah Almighty says in the first three verses (1-3) "When the Occurrence occurs, there will be no denial for its occurrence, it will bring down, and raise up", that is, Allah tells about some of the events of the day of resurrection saying when the Occurrence (Alwaqi'ah) occurs, and Alwaqi'ah is one of the names of the day of resurrection, Imam Al-Qurtubi: What is meant by Alwaqi'ah is the final blowing of the trumpet, and it is called Alwaqi'ah because it will occur soon, and it was said: because of the many hardships that it will occur on that day.
-So Allah confirms that the day of resurrection will inevitably happen, so when Allah wills its occurrence, there is nothing to avert it or push it back, and Qatada said there is no turning back or reversal regarding it, so everything regarding it occurrence is true.
+Allah Almighty says in the first three verses (1-3) "When the Occurrence occurs, there will be no denial for its occurrence, it will bring down, and raise up", that is, Allah tells about some of the events of the day of resurrection saying when the Occurrence (Alwaqi'ah) occurs, and Alwaqi'ah is one of the names of the day of resurrection, Imam Al-Qurtubi said: What is meant by Alwaqi'ah is the final blowing of the trumpet, and it is called Alwaqi'ah because it will occur soon, and it was said: because of the many hardships that it will occur on that day.
+So Allah confirms that the day of resurrection will inevitably happen, and when Allah wills its occurrence, there is nothing to avert it or push it back, and Qatada said there is no turning back or reversal regarding it, so everything regarding its occurrence is true.

-At that time, it will bring down and raise up, so it will cast down into Hellfire people who were mighty in the worldly life,and will raise to the mercy of Allah and His Paradise people who were lowly in the worldly life.
+At that time, it will bring down and raise up, so it will cast down into Hellfire people who were mighty in the worldly life, and will raise to the mercy of Allah and His Paradise people who were lowly in the worldly life.
 Qatada said it will bring some people down to the punishment of Allah and raise others up to the obedience of Allah, and Umar bin Al-Khattab said: it brought the enemies of Allah down to the Fire, and raised the allies of Allah up to Paradise.

 Allah Almighty says in the next three verses (4-6) "When the earth will be shaken with a quake, and the mountains will be crumbled with a thorough crumbling, and become dust dispersing", that is, Allah describes some scenes of the day of resurrection saying that the day of resurrection (Alwaqi'ah) will occur when the earth will be shaken with a quake, and Imam Ibn Katheer said: It is set in motion, causing it to quake and convulse throughout its length and breadth, therefore, Ibn Abbas, Mujahid, Qatada, and others said: It is convulsed by a violent earthquake.
-And the mountains will be crumbled with a thorough crumbling, and become dust dispersing, so the mountains will be crumbled into fragments, becoming moistened flour, Imam Al-Tabari and Imam Al-Qurtubi stated that the word "bassa" is derived from the word "basisia"; among the Arabs, basisa refers to flour mixed with ghee or oil, prepared as a provision for a journey.
+And the mountains will be crumbled with a thorough crumbling, and become dust dispersing, so the mountains will be crumbled into fragments, and become like moistened flour, Imam Al-Tabari and Imam Al-Qurtubi stated that the word "bassa" is derived from the word "basisia"; among the Arabs, basisa refers to flour mixed with ghee or oil, prepared as a provision for a journey.
 And the mountains will become dust dispersing, Ali bin Abi Talib, May Allah be pleased with him, said that it refers to the fine dust that rises up and then vanishes, leaving nothing behind.
 Al-Awfi reported from Ibn Abbas that it refers to the particles that fly off from a fire; when a fire blazes, sparks fly from it, and upon landing, they amount to nothing.
 Ikrimah said it refers to that which the winds scattered and dispersed, and Qatada said it is like the dry broken plant debris that the winds scatter to the right and to the left.

 Allah Almighty says in the next four verses (7-10) "And you become of three kinds, then the Companions of the right, What are the Companions of the right?, and the Companions of the left, What are the Companions of the left?, and the Forerunners, the Forerunners", that is, on the day of resurrection, people will be divided into three categories: the Companions of the right, who will be given their records in their right hands and led towards the right, and Alsuddi said that they constitute the majority of the inhabitants of Paradise, the Companions of the left, who are the inhabitants of Hellfire, to whom their records will be given in their left hands, and who will be led towards the left.
 Imam Al-Qurtubi said: the repetition in the phrases "What are the Companions of the right?", and "What are the Companions of the left?", serves to magnify what both parties will find with their Lord and elicit amazement.

 And the Forerunners, who hold a rank higher than that of the Companions of the right, and they are fewer in number than the Companions of the right.
-The scholars of exegesis differed regarding who are meant by "the Forerunners"; some said: They are those who prayed facing both Qiblas (Jerusalem and Mecca), Abu Sawdah stated that the Forerunners are those who were earliest to set out for the mosques and swiftest to march forth in the way of Allah (Jihad), and Muhammad bin Ka'b Al-Qurazi said that they are the Prophets.
+The scholars of exegesis differed regarding who are meant by "The Forerunners"; Some said: They are those who prayed facing both Qiblas (Jerusalem and Mecca), Abu Sawdah stated that the Forerunners are those who were earliest to set out for the mosques and swiftest to march forth in the way of Allah (Jihad), and Muhammad bin Ka'b Al-Qurazi said that they are the Prophets.
 Imam Al-Tabari said: The Forerunners constitute the third group, those who were the first to believe in Allah and His Messenger (PBUH), namely the first Emigrants (Muhajireen).

 Al-Hassan, Ikrimah, and Qatada said: They are the Forerunners from every nation, and Al-Hassan stated that Allah has made the number of the Companions of the right from the previous nations equal to the number of the Companions of the right from this nation, and the Forerunners from the previous nations are more numerous than the Forerunners of this nation.
 And this is the most correct of the views, as the Forerunners are the ones who were foremost in faith, believing in Allah and His Messengers when their people opposed them.
-The Forerunners of the Ummah of Muhammad (PBUH) are those who supported the Prophet Muhammad (PBUH) from among the Muhajireen and the Ansar when His people opposed Him, as Allah's says in Aya (100) of Surat Altawbah {And the first Forerunners among the Muhajireen and the Ansar}.
+The Forerunners of the Ummah of Muhammad (PBUH) are those who supported the Prophet Muhammad (PBUH) from among the Muhajireen and the Ansar when His people opposed Him, as Allah says in Aya (100) of Surat Altawbah {And the first Forerunners among the Muhajireen and the Ansar}.
 Specifically, they are the ones who supported Him before the Conquest of Mecca, as they hold a higher rank than those who came after them as Allah has stated in Aya (10) of Surat Alhadid {Not equal are those of you who spent before the conquest and fought, those are greater in degree than those who spent afterwards and fought}.

 Allah Almighty says in the next sixteen verses (11-26) "Those are the ones brought near, in the Gardens of bliss, a company of the former peoples, and a few of the later peoples, on thrones, woven, reclining on them, facing each other, there will circulate among them young boys made immortal, with vessels, and jugs and a cup from a flowing spring, from which they will neither suffer headache nor will they be intoxicated, and fruit of what they select, and the meat of birds, from whatever they desire, and Houris, having big eyes, the likenesses of pearls, well-protected, as a reward for what they used to do, they will not hear therein vain speech nor sinful talk, only a saying, peace, peace", that is, The forerunners are the ones brought near to Allah on the day of resurrection, and they will enter the gardens of everlasting bliss, and the gardens of bliss (Jannatu Alna-eem) is one of the names of Paradise.
 They will be a multitude from the past nations, and a few from the later ones, meaning those who believe in the Prophet Muhammad (PBUH).
-Imam Al-Qurtubi said: They were few in number compared to those who came before them; For the earlier Prophet were numerous and the number of those who were the first to believe in was large, exceeding the number of those who were the first to believe in the Prophet Muhammad (PBUH).
-It has been said these two verses are abrogated by Ayat (39,40) of this Surah "A company of the former peoples, and a company of the later peoples", but this is not the case, as they refer to two distinct groups; the Forerunners and the Companions of the right as will come later.
+Imam Al-Qurtubi said: They were few in number compared to those who came before them; For the earlier Prophets were numerous and the number of those who were the first to believe in them was large, exceeding the number of those who were the first to believe in the Prophet Muhammad (PBUH).
+It has been said: These two verses are abrogated by Ayat (39,40) of this Surah "A company of the former peoples, and a company of the later peoples", but this is not the case, as they refer to two distinct groups; the Forerunners and the Companions of the right as will come later.

 The Forerunners will be on thrones, woven very tightly.
 Ibn Abbas, Mujahid, Ikrimah, Qatada, and others said that the thrones will be woven with gold, Alsuddi said: they are woven with gold and pearls. and the Forerunners will recline on the thrones, facing each other, so their faces are turned toward each other, no one is behind another, and none sees the back of another.
 Mujahid and others said that the thrones will turn with them and this applies to the believer, his wife, and his family.
 There will circulate among the Forerunners young boys made immortal, so they remain forever in the same state; they do not age, turn grey, or undergo any changes.
 Imam Al-Qurtubi stated: The point is that the Forerunners are in a state of utmost joy and bliss; and bliss is only truly complete when one is surrounded by servants attending to his needs.
 The immortal boys will service the Forerunners with vessels, jugs, and a cup of wine from a flowing spring, a wine unlike that of this world, for it is a pleasure free from harm, causing neither headache nor intoxication.
 Aldahhak reported from Ibn Abbas: Wine has four qualities: intoxication, headache, vomiting, and urination, Allah mentioned the wine of Paradise and declared it free of these qualities.

-The immortal boys will service the Forerunners with fruits, specifically, the kinds of fruit they choose for themselves from Paradise, and the meat of birds from whatever they desire; this serves as evidence of the abundance and diversity of the blessing is, Anas bin Malik narrated: "The Messenger of Allah (PBUH) was asked What is Al-Kawthar?, He said that is a river that Allah has given Me, meaning in Paradise, whiter than milk and sweeter than honey, in it are birds whose necks are like the necks of camels, Umar said indeed this is plump and luxurious then, so the Messenger of Allah (PBUH) said those who consume it are more plump than it" (Jami' Altirmidhi 2542).
+The immortal boys will service the Forerunners with fruits, specifically, the kinds of fruit they choose for themselves from Paradise, and the meat of birds from whatever they desire; this serves as evidence of the abundance and diversity of the blessing, Anas bin Malik narrated: "The Messenger of Allah (PBUH) was asked What is Al-Kawthar?, He said that is a river that Allah has given Me, meaning in Paradise, whiter than milk and sweeter than honey, in it are birds whose necks are like the necks of camels, Umar said indeed this is plump and luxurious then, so the Messenger of Allah (PBUH) said those who consume it are more plump than it" (Jami' Altirmidhi 2542).

 For the Forerunners in Paradise, there will be Houris, having big eyes (Hur Ain), and Imam Al-Tabari said: Hur is the plural of Hawra', referring to a woman whose eyes are intensely white and intensely black.
 And the Houris resemble well-protected pearls in their whiteness and purity, Imam Al-Qurtubi said: They are the likenesses of well-protected pearls that which has been touched by no hand and upon which no dust has settled, possesses the utmost clarity and brilliance.
 And Allah assures that what He has bestowed upon them of eternal bliss in Paradise is a reward for the obedience to Allah and His Messengers and the good deeds that they performed during their worldly life.
 They will hear neither vain speech nor sinful talk, so they will hear therein neither idle talk nor speech that leads to sin, such as that which stirs up discord and animosity among them, and their greeting to one another is "Peace, Peace", signifying the love and harmony that prevail among them.